Jake Wardle: Huddersfield Giants

-Wardle is a product of Huddersfield's academy system Wardle made his Huddersfield début in round 14 of the 2016 Super League season against Catalans Dragons at the Stade Gilbert Brutus.
+Wardle is a product of Huddersfield's academy system, and made his first team début in May 2018, scoring two tries against Widnes Vikings.

 In 2020, Wardle signed a new contract to stay at Huddersfield until the end of the 2023 season.

 Warrington Wolves (loan)

 On 25 June 2022 it was announced that he would join the Warrington Wolves for the remainder of the 2022 season.

 Wigan Warriors

 In October 2022 it was announced that Wardle had joined Wigan Warriors on a three-year deal.